Anusreemmm/Anusreemmm/README.md

-- 👋 Hi, I’m @Anusreemmm
+- 👋 Hi, I’m Anusree!
-- 👀 I’m interested in ...
+- 👀 I’m interested in Full Stack Development.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning and building projects to enhance my skills.
-- 💞️ I’m looking to collaborate on ...
+-💡 Open to collaboration on development projects.
-- 📫 How to reach me ...
+- 📫 Reach me via anusreem135@gmail.com

 <!---
 Anusreemmm/Anusreemmm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.